mac2u/lcpp/README.md

 # lcpp
-Used to provide input to class project
+Used to provide input to class project that is being taken at safaribooks online.
+This particular class is the C++ intro needed prior to updating code for Bebop.